anna-lipatova/Data-Formats-projects/README.md

 3. At least 3 instances of each association.
 4. At least 4 non-trivial SPARQL queries.
 5. At least 4 non-trivial Cypher queries.

+## Homework 3 assignment
+### What
+Create data schemas, data samples and queries using hierarchical data models and query languages including transformations of the hierarchical data to RDF.
+1. For representation of your data in hierarchical data formats, first create one or more hierarchical diagrams corresponding to the conceptual one, showing how your data will be structured into hierarchies.
+Each hierarchical diagram will use directed associations, showing the nesting relation, and will have a root class with no incoming associations.
+It might be necessary to split the data into multiple hierarchies to avoid some redundancies and to cover every possibility your conceptual model offers.
+2. For each hierarchical model create a corresponding XML Schema, enforcing proper datatypes.
+3. Represent the data in XML files valid against the created XML Schemas.
+Utilize the `xml:lang` attribute to denote the natural language of text values.
+4. Create a set of non-trivial XPath queries to query the XML data.
+5. Create a non-trivial XSLT transformation producing HTML representation of a reasonable subset of your data.
+6. Create XSLT transformations producing RDF Turtle representation of your data.
+This is called a "lifting transformation" - lifting the data to a semantically more precise representation.
+Validate the resulting file.
+7. For each hierarchical model create a corresponding JSON Schema, enforcing proper datatypes.
+8. Represent the data in JSON files valid against the created JSON Schemas.
+9. Create a JSON-LD context mapping the JSON representations to RDF.
+This might require changing or amending the JSON representation and the JSON Schemas.
+Use the [JSON-LD playground](https://json-ld.org/playground/) to view the RDF N-Quads representation.
+Use the [Apache Jena](https://jena.apache.org/documentation/io/) `riot` command-line tool transform the result into RDF Turtle.
+10. Create a set of non-trivial `jq` queries to query the JSON data.